Factual/geo/README.md

 Wrapper for the locationtech JTS spatial library.
 Constructors for points, coordinate sequences, rings, polygons, multipolygons, and so on.

+Given a certain geometry, can transform using proj4j to a different coordinate reference system.

 ## geo.geohash

 Defines geohashes using the ch.hsr.geohash library, and extends them to support